taichi/modernjs/modernjs.en.md

 This is a module for easily setting environment variables.

 How to define environment variables is subtly different between Linux and Windows.
 This is used to absorb the difference.
-However, there is nothing to set except for `NODE_ENV` and` NODE_PATH`.
+There is nothing to set except for `NODE_ENV` and `NODE_PATH` though.

 #### [npm-run-all](https://github.com/mysticatea/npm-run-all)
-This is a module that can call other npm scripts collectively in npm script and move multiple npm scripts in parallel as separate processes.
+This is a module that can call other npm scripts collectively in the npm script and can run multiple npm scripts in parallel as separate processes.

-Since there is this module, it is no exaggeration to say that you can do your best with the npm script.
+I can say, tanks to this module, you can do your best with the npm script.

-For example, you can use like this.
+For example, you can use it like this:

 ```
 {